-As the coronavirus numbers climb and second lockdown looms, people in the UK are preparing for a longer, lonelier winter season than anticipated.
+As the coronavirus numbers climb and another lockdown looms, people in the UK are preparing for a longer, lonelier winter season than anticipated.
 Yet, what was once ‘unprecedented’ now has a precedent; we’ve done this before, and we’ve learned lessons about how to deal not just with the virus, but with the attendant isolation and feelings of grief that can accompany lockdown.

 Here, we speak with a host of Penguin authors, from psychotherapists to novelists to illustrators, about the mental health measures they’re taking this time around, based on their previous experience of lockdown.